 Too busy to research the ridiculous amount of democratic candidates?
 We gotcha covered.
-Here lies each candidates plan to tackle the climate crisis, and will be updated with more issues soon!
+Here lies each candidates plan to tackle the climate crisis!

 Joe Biden, 76

 Signature Issues: Restoring America’s standing on the global stage; strengthening economic protections for low-income workers in industries like manufacturing and fast food.

 Biden is far from revolutionary in many aspects, including on the existential threat that the climate crisis poses for the world.
 He does not support the Green New Deal entirely, however, he signaled he will embrace central concepts of the resolution—that the world needs to get net zero greenhouse gas emissions by 2050 and that the environment and economy are connected.
 He was slower to do so, and for that reason he has faced criticism from young, impatient voters.